Abhijeet8911/Excel-1-Bigmart-Sales-Analysis/README.md

 ```
 ## :chart: _Analysis_
 :arrow_forward:Q. Does the outlet type (grocery store or supermarket) have any impact on the overall sales?<br />
 :green_circle:SupermarketType 1 has Performed Max.
-Sales of About 1.29Cr. from 1987 to 2007 where grocery store has done sales about 3.68L and was active from 1985 to 1998
+Sales of About 1.29Cr. from 1987 to 2007 where grocery store has done sales about 3.68L from 1985 to 1998

 :arrow_forward:Q. Which type of city has the most overall sales?
 Or which outlet location makes the most overall sales?<br />
 :green_circle:Tier 3 City has the most overall sales of about 76.36L in which SupermarketType 3 consists of 45% of the total stores